-Bettyann says she became involved with a new boyfriend.
-She started staying at his place on a regular basis and then slowly the family began to hear from Simone less and less.
+Betty-Ann said Simone became involved with a new boyfriend.
+She started staying at his place on a regular basis and the family began to hear from Simone less and less.

 She knows that Simone was involved with drugs and those who sold it.
-But she says it was a temporary struggle.
+But she said it was a temporary struggle.

 The police gave an update to the public in December 2013, saying Sanderson had been involved in the sex trade.
 They believe she used social media such as Facebook to make contact with potential clients.

-But the family says this isn’t the case.
+But her family said this isn’t the case.